Attryy/Setting-up-your-Python-ML-system/README.md

 Use one of the aliases you created in your .bashrc file to activate the virtual environment.
 `$ act_ml36`

 Do you see that now each command line begins with (.ml36)?
 Now the virtual environment is activated.
-We need to do this before we install packages so that they will be installed in the right place, and therefore be useable by our virtual Python.
+We need to do this before we install packages so that they will be installed in the right place, and therefore be usable by our virtual Python.

 Install some necessary / useful packages
 `$ pip36 install numpy scipy`